openshift-labs/learn-katacoda/servicemesh/7-circuit-breaker/3pool-ejection.md

 `oc exec -it $(oc get pods|grep recommendation-v2|awk '{ print $1 }'|head -1) -c recommendation  /bin/bash`{{execute T1}}

 You will be inside the application container of your pod.
-Now execute:
+Now execute the following command inside the recommenation-v2 pod:

-`curl localhost:8080/misbehave && exit`{{execute T1}}
+`curl localhost:8080/misbehave`{{execute T1}}

+Now exit from the recommendation-v2 pod:

+`exit`{{execute T1}}

 This is a special endpoint that will make our application return only `503`s.